harmony-one/h/progress/yuriy-menkov.md

+2025-04-29 Tue: Continue research on swapx vault ICHI strategies: Exported data on the vaults, including deposit, withdrawal, fee collection, and rebalancing events.
+Currently exporting the final positions from AlgebraPools to build comparison statistics between manually managed positions and those managed by the vault strategies.

 2025-04-28 Mon: Made an additional export and analysis for vfat USD pools.
 Started collecting data on ichi's strategies beefy's pools to create a comparative analysis with vfat.
 Discussing the current analytics results with the team, making adjustments.